Tirana What to visit

 » Skanderbeg Square

 One place you can’t miss in Tirana is its main square.
 It is named after one of the country’s greatest heroes – Skanderbeg, who helped liberate this region from the control of the Ottoman Empire.
-Don’t be surprised if you see several references to this name throughout the country.

 Tirana What to Visit Skanderbeg Square

-The square is quite large and in its centre we find the statue of Skanderbeg on top of a horse.
+The square is quite large and in its centre, we find the statue of Skanderbeg on top of a horse.
 But this square is also marked by other buildings that exist there such as:

 • Palace of Culture